There is a wave of Republicans leaving Congress

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 (CNN)House Republicans are announcing they're leaving office at a significantly faster rate than any other recent Congresses, suggesting Democrats could pick up seats in the 2018 midterm elections.
-On Wednesday, it was South Carolina Republican Trey Gowdy, the influential chairman of the House Oversight Committee.
+On Wednesday, CNN reported House speaker, Wisconsin Republican Paul Ryan, would be next.

-Already, at least 38 House Republicans have announced they are retiring, running for another office or resigning outright.
+Already, at least 43 House Republicans have announced they are retiring, running for another office or resigning outright, including Ryan.
 They're leaving from all over the map, from southern New Jersey to southern New Mexico.

 Democrats need to pick up 24 House seats to retake the majority from Republicans, who've had control of the House since 2011.